 “Cleanliness is next to managerliness”- Spongebob Squarepants

 Disinfectant.
 It’s been our friend for over a year now, and the odds are it will continue to be our friend for a good while to come.
 But how much do you need?
 How much is too much?
 How little is too little?
-If you want a huge amount of detail, click here for a CDC report on the whole shebang (that’s the US government’s Center for Disease Control).
+If you want a huge amount of detail, check a CDC report on the whole shebang (that’s the US government’s Center for Disease Control).
 If you want the skinny, here are a few of the biggest questions regarding a very un-sanitized subject.

 Do I need to disinfect my workplace if it has been unoccupied for 7 days?